Menu Close

 Schwabach Equal Lengthened Shortened

-1. Erhard’s Test: Detects total unilateral hearing loss.
-In this test, the meatus of the normal ear is occluded.
-This attenuates speech by 30dB or less.
-The suspected malingerer is asked to close his eyes and repeat words heard.
-He is told that the normal meatus is being occluded and the examiner closes it by pressing the tragus.
-Words are then spoken in the suspected ear, failure to repeat the words indicates malingering since even with head shadow effect the other ear should be able to hear.
+1. Erhard’s Test.
+Erhard’s test is utilized to detect total unilateral hearing loss.
+In this procedure, the ear canal of the normal ear is occluded, which reduces speech perception by 30 dB or less.
+The suspected malingerer is instructed to close their eyes and repeat words they hear.
+The examiner occludes the normal ear by pressing on the tragus and then speaks words into the suspected ear.
+If the patient fails to repeat the words, it suggests malingering, as even with the head shadow effect, the other ear should still be able to hear.

 AUDIOMETRY TESTS

-• Electronic oscillator.
-It can generate pure tones of frequencies ranging from low to high.
+• Electronic Oscillator: This component generates pure tones across a range of frequencies, from low to high.

-• Intensity dial.
-It helps to adjust the threshold intensity of hearing for each tone.
+• Intensity Dial: This dial allows the examiner to adjust the threshold intensity of hearing for each tone.

-• Headphone.
-It helps to deliver the pure tones of various frequencies to each ear separately.
+• Headphones: These deliver pure tones of various frequencies to each ear separately.

-• Transient noises (sneezing, coughing or of any movement) should be avoided as it may interfere with the test results.
+• Minimizing Distractions: Transient noises, such as sneezing or coughing, should be avoided, as they can interfere with the test results.

 Pure Tone Audiogram is a graphic representation of hearing detection thresholds in each ear.